Jump to

 Exempt vs. Non-exempt Workers

-One of the most important differences between non-exempt and exempt workers is that you need to pay non-exempt individuals at least minimum wage.
+So, how are non-exempt workers different from exempt employees?
+One of the most important distinctions is that you need to pay non-exempt employees at least minimum wage.

-You can find more information on minimum wage rates in your state on the Labor Department’s website.
-The US government also sets a federal minimum wage of $7.25 per hour—you’ll need to give your employees the higher of the two rates.
+You can find more information on minimum wage rates in your state on the Labor Department’s website, or check out the map below.
+The US government also sets a federal minimum wage of $7.25 per hour; however, you’ll need to pay your employees the higher of the two rates.

 Common examples include: